Coat of arms of Guayaquil: Colonial coat of arms

 In colonial times, when the city was under the rule of Spain, Captain Diego de Urbina, by his own invention, designed a coat of arms for the city of Guayaquil, in which he tried to establish bonds of brotherhood between his hometown and his lineage in the same coat of arms in order to perpetuate the memory of his memorable feat, having rebuilt the city in 1541 and achieving the definitive consolidation of it.
-This shield is very similar to its similar arms of the Spanish city of Orduña, where Urbina was a native.
+This shield is very similar to similar arms of the Spanish city of Orduña, where Urbina was a native.

 In 1952, the Ecuadorian historian and genealogist Pedro Robles Chambers obtained the exact reconstruction of the colonial coat of arms of Guayaquil, thanks to the successful works that J. Gabriel Pino Roca had previously carried out, as well as a set of unpublished documents that Pedro José Huerta provided him.
-The same year, the Historical Research Center of Guayaquil published his work entitled Study on the Origin of the Colonial Coat of Arms of the City of Santiago de Guayaquil in which said:
+The same year, the Historical Research Center of Guayaquil published his work entitled Study on the Origin of the Colonial Coat of Arms of the City of Santiago de Guayaquil in which he said:

 The coat of arms of the city of Guayaquil, the result of Urbina's inspiration, would be heraldically described as follows: